otaviolsantana/solvate/tests/README.md

 ## TEST SUITE

-This is a repository of test files for executing the program suite, integrated into the [tutorials](https://github.com/otaviolsantana/solvate/tree/main/tutorials) page.
+This is a repository of test files for executing the _Solvate Suite_ (2026.01), integrated into the [tutorials](https://github.com/otaviolsantana/solvate/tree/main/tutorials) page.

 **GMDFF**